meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-workspace-create.md

 subcommand: workspace
 ---

-# mesheryctl exp workspace create
+# meshplayctl exp workspace create

 Create a new workspace